To submit an article online, and to check the status of your submission, you need to have an account with Journal of

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 The European Society for Cognitive Psychology (ESCoP) is committed to ensuring that professional cognition research is accessible to the public.
 To make this possible, we need to ask an Article Processing Fee (APC) from authors.
-The regular APC is €1150 per published article, although this may be reduced, as below.
+The regular APC is €1150 per published article, although this may be reduced or waived, as below.
+There are no submission charges; APCs are only raised in case of publication.

 The Journal of Cognition differs from many other open-access journals in that it is run by an academic society, not by a private publisher.
 Any surplus income generated through the APC is used entirely for scientific purposes.
 Some of the APC serves to cover the cost for the services needed to create a professional product, with the journal's publisher receiving €565 per publication.
 This ensures the availability of editorial support, professional typesetting services, continuous archiving & indexing of published articles, DOI management and assistance in promoting the research so that its impact is maximized.
 ESCoP uses the remainder for advancing cognitive psychology.
 This includes ensuring the quality of the contents of the Journal of Cognition by securing an expert editorial team to handle the peer review process and covering APCs for certain kinds of articles (e.g., invited content, Special Research Themes, Commentaries, etc.), as well as sponsoring workshops and summer schools.

 From 2019, corresponding authors who have completed a peer review for the Journal of Cognition within the 12 months before they submit their article or who are affiliated with the same institution as one of our editorial board members shall receive a discount of €150.
 Corresponding authors who are associate or full members of ESCoP receive a discount of €150.
 These discounts may be combined (i.e., corresponding authors who qualify for the reviewer discount and are current members pay only €850).